aicell-lab/agent-lens/README.md

 - Multi-axis positioning and automated movements
 - Channel management and illumination control

-### **Microscope Image Map**
+### **Microscope Stage Map**
 - **Interactive Stage Map**: Visualize the entire microscope stage with pan and zoom controls.
 - **Well Plate Overlay**: See 96, 48, or 24-well plate layouts directly on the map.
 - **Scan Area Selection**: Click and drag to select scan regions within wells, with visual feedback.
 - **Multi-Well Support**: Select multiple wells for batch scanning or time-lapse imaging.
 - **Live Video Integration**: See the current field of view (FOV) and live video position on the map.
-- **Scan Results Overlay**: View stitched scan results as image tiles, with channel selection and layer controls.
+- **Scan Results Overlay**: View stitched scan results with channel selection and layer controls.
 - **Experiment Management**: Organize scan data by experiment, with per-well canvases and metadata.

-The image map is powered by the `MicroscopeMapDisplay` React component, integrated into the main control panel.
-It provides a seamless experience for both real and simulated microscopes, supporting advanced workflows like multi-well scanning and experiment-based data management.
+The stage map is integrated into the main control panel, providing a seamless experience for both real and simulated microscopes, supporting advanced workflows like multi-well scanning and experiment-based data management.

 ### **AI Segmentation Engine**
 - Multiple model support (SAM, custom models)
 - Interactive and batch processing modes
 - Vector embedding generation and management

-### **Image Analysis Pipeline**
+### **Data Analysis Pipeline**
-- High-performance tile-based rendering
+- High-performance data processing with Zarrita
 - Multi-format support (uint8, uint16)
-- Real-time contrast and brightness adjustment
+- Real-time data access and processing

 ### **Hardware Orchestration**
 - Sample handling workflow automation